ryansmith94/experiment-cdk-scaffold/readme.md

 # Template Experiment

+1. Install the correct Node version with `nvm install`
 1. Install dependencies with `npm ci`
 1. Build the code with `npm run build`
 1. Configure AWS with `aws configure`